Auction-Nudge/wordpress/readme.txt

 === Auction Nudge - Your eBay on Your Site ===
 Contributors: morehawes
-Tags: ebay, item, listing, profile, feedback, feed, embed, store, shop Requires at least: 3.2
+Tags: ebay, item, listing, feed, embed, store, shop Requires at least: 3.2
-Tested up to: 6.4
+Tested up to: 6.6
 Requires PHP: 5.2
-Stable tag: 7.1.5
+Stable tag: 7.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display your live eBay Listings, Profile and Feedback information with a Shortcode.
+Display your live eBay Listings with a Shortcode.

 == Description ==

-Display your live eBay information on your WordPress site using <a href="https://www.auctionnudge.com/">Auction Nudge</a>, an approved eBay Compatible Application.
+Display your active eBay items on your WordPress site using <a href="https://www.auctionnudge.com/">Auction Nudge</a>, an approved eBay Compatible Application.

 Add the Auction Nudge Shortcode anywhere that Shortcodes are supported: